drbap/magicuser-theme-for-obsidian/README.md

 ![MagicUser theme for programming](images/magicuser_obsidian_code_theme.png)

+> [!TIP]
-The syntax highlighting in this theme is similar to the MagicUser themes for VS Code (MagicUser and MagicUser Light Blue).
+> The syntax highlighting in this theme is similar to the MagicUser themes for VS Code (MagicUser and MagicUser Light Blue).

 ## Mobile Display